 Structures eligible for assistance through this program are single family structures as defined by HUD and the Federal Housing Administration (FHA) and must contain between one and four units.
 To be an eligible structure, the entire structure (therefore all units in the structure) must be owned by the same owner(s).
 The rehabilitation cap applies to the entire structure and will not be increased on a per unit basis.
 All units (100%) must be LMI units, unless one unit in the structure is owner-occupied (non-LMI) and the owner remains in that unit.
 If a non-LMI owner occupant vacates the unit in which they live, that unit must be rented to LMI tenants.
 Condominiums, townhomes, mobile homes, recreational vehicles and boats are not eligible structure types under this program.
 Rent to own, bond for deed and lease to own properties are not eligible.
-All applicants to the SRRP must meet the following minimum requirements:
+All applicants (property owners) must meet a household income eligibility criteria not to exceed 120% AMI.
+This will help reduce the utilization of the program by persons who may otherwise have the financial means to address the damages to the property.
+The following income criteria will be utilized.